zuda77/CurveFitting_blender_addon/README.md

 #### - Border Weight
 - For Curves: Adjusts the immovability of the start and end points of the selected vertex sequence.
 The default value is 10.
-- For Surfaces: Adjusts the immovability of points on the boundary of the face set that includes the selected vertices.
+- For Surfaces: Adjusts the immovability of points on the boundary of the faces set that includes the selected vertices.
 The default value is 1.
 - Larger values make the start and end points harder to move.
 The minimum value of 1 allows points to move according to the calculated approximation.

 ## Algorithm
 ### Curve Fitting - Curve
-1. Treat the selected vertex sequence as a point cloud `P` (blue points in the diagram below).
+1. Treat the selected vertex sequence as points `P` (blue points in the diagram below).
 2. Perform PCA on `P` to obtain the principal component vectors 1, 2, and 3, assigning them to axes `i`, `j`, and `k` respectively.
 3. Convert `P`'s `xyz` coordinates to `ijk` coordinates: `P(x, y, z) -> P(i, j, k)`.
 4. Project the curve formed by connecting points in `P` onto the `i`, `j`, and `k` axes, and choose the axis with no overlaps as the traversal axis (e.g., `i` in the diagram below).